xlucn/cpass/Readme.md

 This is very intuitive.

 - Scroll to navigate up and down in the current list.
-- Left click on the current highlighted item will open it, while left click on other items will highlight it.
+- Left-click on the current highlighted item will open it, while left click on other items will highlight it.
-- Right click will go to the parent folder.
+- Right-click will go to the parent folder.